 When I got up to the top, there were already a dozen people there.
 At the time of the actual sunrise, they were more than a hundred…far away from the secluded nirvana experience I had planned.

-A good thing about Borobudur is that it has so many stupas and levels, it’s not that hard to find a place where people will be out of your sight.
-And since most of the visitors had the same intent of peaceful sunrise watching as me, there weren’t a lot of noises besides the camera shutters and some cranky roosters in the village nearby.
+A good thing about the temple is that it has plenty of stupas and levels, so it’s not that hard to find a place where people will be out of your sight.
+And since most of the visitors had the same intent of a peaceful sunrise experience, there wasn’t a lot of noise besides the camera shutters and a cranky rooster in the village nearby.